 Women of colour are often positioned in the space where racism or xenophobia, class and gender meet.
-They and other multiply positioned groups who are located at these intersections by virtue of their specific identities must negotiate the "traffic" that flows through these intersections.
+They and other multi-positioned groups must negotiate the 'traffic' that flows through these intersections.
 This is a particularly dangerous task when the traffic flows simultaneously from many directions.
 Injuries are sometimes sustained when the impact from one direction throws victims into the path of oncoming traffic, while on other occasions, injuries occur from fully simultaneous collisions.
-These are the contexts in which intersectional injuries occur - when disadvantages or conditions interact with preexisting vulnerabilities to create a distinct dimension of disempowerment (Crenshaw 2000).

-A vivid example of this "traffic flowing simultaneously" is provided by an examination of paid domestic work in Brazil.
+These are the contexts in which intersectional injuries occur - when disadvantages or conditions interact with pre-existing vulnerabilities to create a distinct dimension of disempowerment (Crenshaw 2000).
+A vivid example of this 'traffic flowing simultaneously' is provided by an examination of paid domestic work in Brazil.
 To speak of domestic workers is to speak of women at work: 95 per cent of domestic workers in Brazil are women and 60 per cent are black.
-The category of the domestic workers is the largest professional category in the country, made up of 6.8 million who work for a monthly salary.
-They represent 5 per cent of the Brazilian population (IBGE 2007).
-Almost half a million Brazilian girls are domestic workers, executing all the types of housework, working long hours and with little or no financial remuneration.
-There are 494,002 domestic workers between 5 and 17 years old.
-Of this total, 222,865 are below the age of 16 (IBGE 2001; IBGE 2003).
+Domestic workers form the largest professional category in the country: 6.8 million who work for a monthly salary, representing 5 per cent of the Brazilian population (IBGE 2007).
+There are 494,002 domestic workers aged 5-17 years old, 222,865 below the age of 16 (IBGE 2001; IBGE 2003).
 These figures probably underestimate the true scale of the problem, given that employing children under 16 is illegal.